lydialawli/Evok/README.md

 - The tummy of a pregnant woman (say for 9 months)
 - A wound (imagine you could see how your wound heals in time with an animation)
 - The evolution of a fat person loosing weight
-- ...

-- Say you'd like to __take selfie a day__, for the next ten years, or better yet, until you die.
+- Say you'd like to __take selfie a day__, for the next ten years, or better yet, for as long as you're alive:
 >That would require a lot of determination, organisational skill and patience.
 In this case Evok helps:
 >-  provide a singular storage location (for all the picures you will be taking for the next decades)
 >- An easy way to access and preview them as an animation